criipto/criipto-signatures-dotnet/README.md

 ### QuerySignatory

-Will return a `Types.Signatory` or null if signatory does not exist.
+Will return a `Models.Signatory` or null if signatory does not exist.

 ```csharp
 using Criipto.Signatures;